programminghistorian/jekyll/lessons/installing-python-modules-pip.md

 python get-pip.py to install pip
 ```

-If you are looking for more information, check out the [StackOverflow
+If you want more information or help with weird error message, check out the [StackOverflow
 page][] that seems to be regularly updated.

 Installing Python Modules